davewasthere/davewasthere/src/pages/posts/2015-well-that-was-an-interesting-year.md

 <figcaption>Six+ months of mail</figcaption>
 </figure>

-Fortunately, none of it super crucial, but I do have a lot to sort through and need to get some sort of forwarding/scanning service set up, as it looks like this could be it for my UK trips for a while.
+Fortunately, none of it super crucial as most things are on autopilot, but I do have a lot to sort through and need to get some sort of forwarding/scanning service set up, as it looks like this could be it for my UK trips for a while.

 Got into the rythmn of things pretty quickly.
 Caught up with a couple of mates (saw my godsons) and was also fortunate enough to make it for Heather's 50th birthday, which was a great weekend event.

 <figure class="image">
 <img src="/travel/2015/heathers-50th.jpg" />